 Leaders of R2 have hired an attorney to figure out whether California law is forcing firms to defy the standard’s CRT glass recycling requirements.
 Meanwhile, e-Stewards is pushing for additional disposal regulations in the state.

-E-Scrap News reported last week on the industry’s widespread reliance on disposal to manage CRT glass in California despite company policies at odds with the practice.
+E-Scrap News previously reported on the industry’s widespread reliance on disposal to manage CRT glass in California despite company policies at odds with the practice.
 In 2016 alone, at least 60 million pounds went to landfill, state records indicated.
 That was more than three-quarters of all CRT glass handled by companies participating in the state program.
 Processor executives argued that recycling regulations and market realities in the state have left them with no other options.